Today, I am reminded about how excited I was when I quit my very stable, very awesome day job to jump full force into real estate.

-I remember thinking, “All I have to do is just get 1 deal and I’ll make more money than I would in one year working where I am now.”
+I remember thinking, “All I have to do is just get one deal, and I’ll make more money than I would in one year working where I am now.”

-And it would of been true if I had actually been able to come up with the funds, or facilitate the rehabs, both which I had no experience doing.
+And it could have been true if I had actually been able to come up with the funds or facilitate the rehabs, both which I had no experience doing.

 What I got instead of my “one deal and I’ll be more wealthy than ever before” fantasy was a promise of 1% of the purchase price as well as mentorship in exchange for door-knocking for some established fix and flippers in my area.

 It definitely wasn’t what I thought I was signing up for, but it was a great situation all the same — or so I thought.